Eunoe Text

 The toolbar on the right of the color editor features a few buttons that assist in picking and editing colors.

 The button at the top is the magic wand button.
-Clicking this button will take the color of the currently chosen category and intelligently compute a gradient that applies to the other six categories as well.
+Clicking this button will take the color of the currently chosen category and intelligently compute a gradient that applies to the other four categories as well.
 The brightness and saturation are adapted for a natural look according to each category.
 This button can serve as a quick solution that often produces a favorable color combination, although users may want to adjust the color afterward for customization needs.

 The random button, as its appearance suggests, sets the current category’s color to a random color with any hue, saturation, and value.
 This button can work well with the magic wand button for brainstorming new ideas: users can randomize a color and apply it to all other categories to quickly see the end result.